pulkitchouhan99/readme/README.md

 | `onNack`       | Callback Function     | N/A                       | Handling the Nack Responses.                           |
 | `onSuccess`    | Callback Function     | N/A                       | Handling the Success Responses.        |
 | `onError`      | Callback Function     | N/A                       | Handling the Error Responses.         |

+## Section 1
+This is the content of Section 1.

+## Section 2
+This is the content of Section 2.

 # Usage